Xcel Energy strikes deal to purchase low-emissions gas in Colorado

 Crestone Peak Resources will supply the utility with “responsibly sourced gas” certified by Denver-based Project Canary, which supplies continuous monitoring technology and a certification process to give an emissions rating for natural gas.

-Project Canary's certification evaluates the community impact of production, emissions, water usage and other factors to assign operators ratings similar to a credit score.
-The company in recent months has struck partnerships with major gas firms including Chesapeake Energy (CHK.O), EQT Corp (EQT.N), and NextDecade.
+Project Canary’s certification evaluates the community impact of production, emissions, water usage and other factors to assign operators ratings similar to a credit score.
+The company in recent months has struck partnerships with major gas firms including Chesapeake Energy, EQT Corp, and NextDecade.

 Crestone is the first producer in the state to use Project Canary’s TrustWell certification on 100 percent of its current production volumes.